Evaluation is the concept of running your production logic against some dataset and evaluating its results with another function.

 • Dataset – collection of datapoints to run executors and evaluators against

-• Datapoint – two fixed JSON maps: data and target each with any keys.
+• Datapoint – two values: data and target each represented as a free-form JSON.

 Flow overview